rgmz/kingfisher/README.md

 Kingfisher began as a fork of Praetorian’s Nosey Parker, as our experiment with adding live validation support and embedding that validation directly inside each rule.

 Since that initial fork, it has diverged heavily from Nosey Parker:
+- Added support for live validation of discovered secrets
+- Added hundreds of new rules
+- Added support for analyzing compressed files
+- Added support for building "baselines" to allow for only reporting on newly discovered secrets
+- Added Tree-Sitter based source code parsing on top of Hyperscan for deeper language-aware detection
+- Expanded support for new targets (GitLab, BitBucket, Gitea, Jira, Confluence, Slack, S3, Docker, etc.)
 - Replaced the SQLite datastore with an in-memory store + Bloom filter
 - Collapsed the workflow into a single scan-and-report phase with direct JSON/BSON/SARIF outputs
-- Added Tree-Sitter parsing on top of Hyperscan for deeper language-aware detection
-- Removed datastore-driven reporting/annotations in favor of live validation, baselines, allowlists, and compressed-file extraction
-- Expanded support for new targets (GitLab, BitBucket, Gitea, Jira, Confluence, Slack, S3, Docker, etc.)
 - Delivered cross-platform builds, including native Windows

 # Roadmap